-For 2016, the City of Tulsa Equipment Management Division was recognized by Government Fleet Magazine as the No. Four Public Sector Fleet.
-The Leading Fleets Award, sponsored by Ford Motor Company, recognizes operations that are performing at a high level, particularly in fleet leadership, competitiveness and efficiency, planning for the future, and overcoming challenges.
+For 2017, the City of Tulsa Equipment Management Division was recognized by Government Fleet Magazine as the No. Five Public Sector Fleet.
 This is a rigorous fleet competition, involving head-to-head competition against the best public fleet organizations from all 50 States.
 Read more...

 100 Best Fleets Award

-For 2016, the 100 Best Fleets Organization recognized the City of Tulsa Equipment Management Division as the No. 13 rated public sector fleet in North America.
-Currently in its sixteenth year, 100 Best Fleets identifies and encourages ever-increasing levels of performance improvement within the fleet industry.
+For 2017, the 100 Best Fleets Organization recognized the City of Tulsa Equipment Management Division as the No. 12 rated public sector fleet in North America.
 Read more…

 The Green Fleet Award

 EMD has been recognized as a top-50 green fleet for five consecutive years.
 Read more...